rqlite/rqlite/README.md

 There is also a rqlite _Discovery Service_, allowing nodes to automatically connect and form a cluster.
 This can be much more convenient, allowing clusters to be dynamically created.
 Check out [the documentation](https://github.com/rqlite/rqlite/blob/master/DOC/DISCOVERY.md) for more details.

 ### Inserting records
-Let's insert some records via the [rqlite CLI](https://github.com/rqlite/rqlite/blob/master/DOC/CLI.md), using standard SQLite commands.
+Let's insert some records via the [rqlite CLI](https://github.com/rqlite/rqlite/blob/master/DOC/CLI.md), using standard SQL commands.
 Once inserted, these records will be replicated across the cluster, in a durable and fault-tolerant manner.
 Your 3-node cluster can suffer the failure of a single node without any loss of functionality.
 ```
 $ rqlite
 127.0.0.1:4001> CREATE TABLE foo (id INTEGER NOT NULL PRIMARY KEY, name TEXT)